romainx/back2code/content/post/2022/pytest_system_report.md

 I like table outputs in CLI, I think they are very clear.
 To obtain this kind of output in Python I often use [`tabulate`][LK6]--the use of `tabulate` to pretty print Python DataFrame is by far [my highest scored answer on Stack Overflow][LK8].
-It's a convenient way to output tables in various formats from several Python data structures.
+It is a convenient way to output tables in different formats from various Python data structures.

 ```Python
 from typing import List